Nevada Medical Malpractice Laws & Statute of Limitations

 Time Limits for Filing a Medical Malpractice Lawsuit in Nevada

 Nevada, like most states, has a specific statute of limitations that applies to medical malpractice cases.
-The law states that a lawsuit against a health care provider for injury or death must be filed within the following time frames:
+This law says:

 (Nev.
 Rev. Stat. § 41A.097 (2024).)